customerio/RemoteHabits-iOS/README.md

 Sample app using the [Customer.io iOS SDK](https://github.com/customerio/customerio-ios).

-**Note: This project is a work in progress and not very useful at this time.
-Check out the [Customer.io iOS SDK](https://github.com/customerio/customerio-ios) to learn more about the progress of our mobile SDK and signup for early access.**

 # Contributing

 Thank you for your interest in wanting to contribute to the project!
 Let's get your development environment setup so you can get developing.